AppleCommander/applecommander.github.io/docs/index.md

 ![AppleCommander Logo](images/AppleCommanderLogo.png)

 AppleCommander is a cross-platform set of tools used to manipulate Apple ][ disk images.
-There is a GUI packaged for Windows, Linux, or Mac OS X, and there is also a command-line tool `ac` that is useful in build chains.
+There is a GUI packaged for Windows, Linux, or Mac OS X, and there are a number of command-line tools (see below) that are useful for build chains.

 Please visit [AppleCommander on GitHub](https://github.com/AppleCommander)!
 You can find current releases, submit tickets, and lend a helping hand.